Marion School District

 Students benefit from in-person learning, and safely returning to in-person schools for the 2021-22 school year is a priority.
 We know our students learn best when they are physically present in a classroom, with a dedicated, talented teacher leading the effort.
 The Marion School District will not offer a virtual option for the 2021-22 school year.

-MSD will limit nonessential visitors and volunteers on its school campuses.
-All visitors to any campus should check-in at the school office upon arrival.
-All visitors will be required to wear a facemask during normal school hours.
+MSD will welcome visitors and volunteers on its school campuses for certain activities.
+All visitors to any campus should check in at the school office upon arrival.

 Not allowed: A parent who wishes to eat lunch in the cafeteria with their child

-For events held during normal school hours, students, staff, and visitors will be required to wear facemasks while attending any indoor events, including athletic contests, band concerts, choral concerts, drama productions, or any other extracurricular activities.
+For events held during normal school hours, students, staff, and visitors will be required to follow the latest facemask policy.

 Covering coughs and sneezes helps stop the spread of germs.
 Staff will monitor and reinforce these behaviors.
 Students will be provided adequate handwashing opportunities and supplies.
 Hand sanitizer will be available at all campus locations.